Daphne168/php/README.md

-# notice
-# 02intro.php vs 02intro2.php include images folder.
+# below files, you have to download images folder
+02intro.php
+02intro2.php
+03randompic.php